Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/security/broker_research/technology/variant_03.md

 ---

+### Analyst Certification

-**Analyst Certification**: The views expressed in this report accurately reflect the personal views of {{ANALYST_NAME}} about the subject securities and issuers.
+The views expressed in this report accurately reflect the personal views of {{ANALYST_NAME}} about the subject securities and issuers.

 *Demonstration content for Snowcrest Asset Management. {{BROKER_NAME}} is a fictional research provider.*